-How to Clean Infant’s Tongue?
+How to Clean an Infant’s Tongue

 - This cleaning procedure needs to be performed at least once a day preferably after feeding.